BenyAlbatross/IsPlayerOnlineGraph/README.md

 WARNING: Your IP address is exposed to the server whenever you ping it using the __main__.py script.
 While this does not appear in console.log, server admins may be able to see this information.
 Use a VPN.

 ### Components:
 - main.py uses the [mcstatus python library](https://github.com/py-mine/mcstatus) to make a Status API call to the server using the [Server List Ping Protocol](https://wiki.vg/Server_List_Ping) to retrieve online players.
-This is the same information that a Minecraft client gets when to show data on the Multiplayer screen.
+This is the same information that a Minecraft client retrieves to show data on the Multiplayer screen.
 - Timestamp in UTC, Player name, and whether the server is contactable is logged in a time series MongoDB Atlas Database
 - app.py pulls data from the MongoDB databse, and plots a Plotly timeline within a dash webapp.